usnistgov/BF/content/en/Info/BF Classes/_CDS/DSV.md

 	</tr>
 	<tr>
 			<td>Code Bug</td>
-	<td>Code Bug Type – A code operation defect – proper operands over an improper operation.
+	<td>Code Bug type – Defect in the implementation of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Missing Code </td>
-	<td></td>
+	<td>Missing Code bug - The operation is entirely absent.</td>
 	</tr>
 	<tr>
 			<td>   Added Code </td>
-	<td></td>
+	<td>Added Code bug - An inappropriate code is added to the implementation of an algorithm.</td>
 	</tr>
 	<tr>
 			<td>   Erroneous Code </td>
-	<td></td>
+	<td>Erroneous Code bug - There is a coding error in the implementation of the operation.</td>
 	</tr>
 	<tr>
 			<td>Specification Bug</td>
-	<td>Specification Bug Type – A specification operation defect – proper operands over an improper operation.
+	<td>Specification Bug type – Defect in the design of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Algorithm </td>